 If you are looking for a top-of-the-line vacuum, then you should expect to spend at least $250.
-Both of our Editors' Choice award winners, the Shark Rotator and the Kenmore Elite, cost more than this, but offer unmatched performance, the former giving the best all-around performance that you can get and the latter doing the best job at cleaning carpets by far.
+Both of our Editors' Choice award winners, the Shark APEX and the Kenmore Elite, cost more than this, but offer unmatched performance, the former giving the best all-around performance that you can get and the latter being the best bagged vacuum for carpets, by far.
 If spending that much on a vacuum is too much for you, then you should consider either of our Best Buy Award winners, either the Shark Navigator Professional or the Bissell Zing.
 The Navigator only makes some minor concessions in overall performance, doing a less than desirable job at cleaning hard floors but excellent in every other aspect.
 This vacuum costs less than $200.
 If this is still too much, then the Zing is the clear choice, retailing for around $50, but its overall performance dropped significantly from the top products.

-As shown, the Kenmore Elite Pet Friendly took home the top score, earning an 8 out of 10 for its exceptional performance.
-This model did an amazing job collecting rice, only requiring two passes to clean the everything up, on both low and medium-pile carpet.
+As shown, the Kenmore Elite Pet Friendly and the Shark APEX DuoClean took home the top score, earning an 8 out of 10 for its exceptional performance.

-Following the Kenmore, a quartet of vacuums all tied for the runner-up position, with the Shark Rotator with DuoClean, the Navigator Lift-Away Professional, the Dyson Ball Animal 2, and the Miele Compact C1 all earning a 7 out of 10 for their superb carpet cleaning skills.
+Following the Kenmore and the APEX, a quartet of vacuums all tied for the runner-up position, with the Shark Rotator with DuoClean, the Navigator Lift-Away Professional, the Dyson Ball Animal 2, and the Miele Compact C1 all earning a 7 out of 10 for their superb carpet cleaning skills.

-The Shark Rotator performed on par with the Kenmore for cereal, requiring 2 or fewer passes to sufficiently clean the carpet, and even did the best out of all the vacuums at collection flour from low-pile carpet, tying with the Dyson Cinetic Big Ball.
+The Shark Rotator performed on par with the Kenmore for cereal, requiring 2 or fewer passes to sufficiently clean the carpet, and even did well at collecting flour from low-pile carpet, tying with the Shark APEX and the Dyson Cinetic Big Ball.
 However, the performance of the Rotator dropped to third overall when collection flour from fluffy carpet and didn't really impress at collecting oatmeal, requiring 10 passes to sufficiently clean the carpet.

 It finished out with a strong performance in our cereal and oat collection assessments on low-pile carpet, but it did take a few extra passes to get all of the debris on the fluffier carpets.
 The Navigator Lift-Away Professional tended to push the debris around for a while before collecting it, more so with the Cheerios.